fred-framework/fred-elinos/README.md

 ### Debug Configuration

-It's necessary to create a Debug Configuration for each ElinOS Application Project, in this case `fred-lib.app` and `fred-server.app`. in CODEO, go to menu `Run -> Debug Configurations...`.
+It's necessary to create a Debug Configuration for each ElinOS Application Project, in this case `fred-lib.app` and `fred-server.app`.
+In CODEO, go to menu `Run -> Debug Configurations...`.
 Then add two *C/C++ ELinOS Remote Applications*.
 The first one called *fred-server* and the second one called *sum-vec*.
 For  fred-server, the relevant tabs are shown next.

 ![Alt text](./images/fred-server-dbg-main-tab.png "fred-server Main tab")